 Most of the downtime cost is attributed to lost revenue and employee productivity.
 The biggest trouble-makers for business computer networks?
 Equipment failures and network interruptions.
 The octopus-like tentacles of a network outage have serious consequences.
 Your servers, applications, and devices may be working perfectly, but they can’t communicate with each other when the network is down.
 The result is a whole lot of employees sitting around staring at each other until they can get back to work.
 Ouch.
 Aside from lost time and output, you’ll also have the pleasure of dealing with frustrated staff.

 What can a CEO do to make these problems go away?
 Either hire an in-house IT team or engage a Managed Service Provider (MSP) to take care of problems before they start.
 The current salary of a quality network engineer averages around $78-$109K annually.
 Depending on the size and needs of your organization, you may need quite a few staffers at this skill level.
-In addition, this team must be willing to provide user support and daily grunt tasks that many engineers feel is beneath their pay grade.
+In addition, this team must be willing to provide user support and daily grunt tasks that many engineers feel are beneath their pay grade.

 Before our imaginations run away with all the possible IT disasters let’s look at the most common computer network problems for any size business: